Intergovernmental agreements (IGAs)

 OECD Multilateral Tax Convention

-In January 2018, Jamaica signed the OECD Base Erosion and Profit Shifting (BEPS) Multilateral Convention.
+Jamaica has signed the OECD Base Erosion and Profit Shifting (BEPS) Multilateral Convention.
 Upon signature, TAJ also filed Jamaica’s list of notifications and reservations in relation to the Multilateral Instrument (MLI).
-The next step will be for Jamaica to ratify this multilateral treaty and lodge instruments of ratification with the OECD.
-This is expected to take place by the third quarter of 2018.
+Jamaica has also ratified this multilateral treaty and lodged instruments of ratification with the OECD.